josmar-crwdstffng/angular/aio/content/guide/testing.md

 There is a configuration file for the [Karma JavaScript test runner](https://karma-runner.github.io/latest/config/configuration-file.html), which you must adjust to start Chrome without sandboxing.

-We'll be using [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome#cli) in these examples.
+we will be using [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome#cli) in these examples.

 *   In the Karma configuration file, `karma.conf.js`, add a custom launcher called ChromeHeadlessCI below browsers: